Anderson localization on quantum graphs coded by elements of a subshift of finite type: Main result

-The last relation is called Kirchhoff's gluing condition at the point $n$.
-Note that the operator $H_\omega$ is self-adjoint in the space $L^2(\Gamma_\omega)$.
+\end{enumerate} The last relation is called Kirchhoff's gluing condition at the point $n$.
+Under these boundary and matching conditions, the operator \(H_{\omega }\) is self-adjoint in the Hilbert space \(L^2(\Gamma_\omega)\).

-Since $\Omega$ is a metric space, we can talk about the Borel $\sigma$-algebra of subsets of $\Omega$ and consider probability measures on $\Omega$.
-Let $\mu$ be a $T$-ergodic probability measure on $\Omega$.
-We will not work with arbitrary measures $\mu$.
-Instead, we will assume that $\mu$ has a bounded distortion property.
-To give a formal definition of this property, we first define the cylinder sets
+Since \(\Omega \) is a metric space, we can consider probability measures on its Borel \(\sigma \)-algebra.
+Let \(\mu \) be a \(T\)-ergodic probability measure on \(\Omega \).
+We restrict our focus to measures satisfying a bounded distortion property.
+To formally define this, we first introduce the cylinder sets

 {\it Definition}.
 The measure $\mu$ is said to be a measure with a bounded distortion property, provided there is a constant $C>1$ such that

 for all $l>n+k$ and $[n;j_0,\dots j_k]\cap [l;i_0,\dots i_s]\neq \emptyset$.